-Information on the effects of the fisheries on yellowfin, bigeye, and skipjack tunas is found in Documents SAC-04-04b, 05a, and 06a, respectively, and Pacific bluefin tuna is addressed in the report of the ISC Working Group.
-Albacore tuna is not addressed at this meeting.
+Information on the effects of the fisheries on yellowfin, bigeye, and skipjack tunas is found in Documents SAC-05-07, 08a, and 09a, respectively, and Pacific bluefin tuna is addressed in Document SAC-05-10a and the report of the ISC Working Group.
+Albacore tuna will be addressed at this meeting and a report of the complete stock assessment is expected to be finished by the ISC Northern Albacore Working Group during the first semester of 2014.